MagmaMines/Beyoneer/README.md

 Integrated console logs warnings, errors, and info directly into your workspace.
 Never code blind on mobile again.
 ## Instant Redirection
 Our unique engine automatically resolves local asset paths into Base64 data streams, ensuring your media works offline and online instantly.
+## Asset Marketplace
+Access our community hub to download high-end templates and submit your own creative projects.

+All Rights Reserved ©️